 Water supply and demand patterns change during normal, single dry, and multi dry years.
 Cal Water has relied on the demand modeling described in Chapter 4 to forecast demands for normal, single dry and multiple dry years.
-As described above, it is assumed that Cal Water's groundwater and surface water supplies for the District will be able to serve those demands.
+As described above, it is assumed that Cal Water's groundwater supply for the Marysville District will be able to serve those demands. ((The balance between supply and demand totals excludes usage reductions that are not directly a function of Cal Water supplies, but are externally-imposed by other entities, such as the 2015 state-mandated cutbacks.)